Melissa Hill is a Priestess and Spiritworker.

-The Rev. Melissa Hill is a Druid Priest of Cedarsong Grove and a Spiritworker delving into the intersections between ancient lore and modern science.
+Her passion is to delve into the intersections between ancient lore and modern science.
 She is a Spiritual Artist who works in watercolor, linocut, bone, and assemblage.
 She is a Writer who finds herself in the intersection of activism, herbalism, sustainability, motherhood, and paganism.
 It ends up being political far more often than she had originally expected.

-She is a devotee of many Gods, including the Baltic gods, the Norse gods, and very gently and respectfully, the Lwa.
+She is a devotee of many Gods, including the Baltic gods, the Norse gods, and respectfully the Lwa.
 She worships the Dawn and the Starry Void, as well as working with the local rivers and the ancestral heroes.

 She offers practical advice and services in ritual design including weddings, funerals, coming of age rites, naming ceremonies, momma blessings, high day rites and moon rites.

-She is a paid exorcist, artist, diviner, tattoo designer, farmer, herbalist, day care worker, bread baker, maker of sandwiches, and life coach.
+She is a paid exorcist, artist, graphic designer, web designer, diviner, tattoo designer, farmer, herbalist, day care worker, bread baker, maker of sandwiches, and life coach.
 She’s a busy lady.
 You can find her work in the Pagan Leadership Book and The Wheel of the Year.

 Find her around the web: